MeNsaaH/MeNsaaH/README.md

 ![Azure](https://img.shields.io/badge/Azure-intermediate-orange?style=for-the-badge)

-I am a Computer Engineering Student Graduate and a Site Reliability Engineer/DevOps managing and building distributed systems and also building tools to ease manage them.
+I am a Computer Engineer and a Site Reliability Engineer/DevOps managing and building distributed systems and also building tools to ease manage them.

 - 💻 I’m currently at @DeimosCloud.
 - 🔭 I write Golang, Python and some javascript (NodeJS), in addition to infrastructural management tools (kubernetes, terraform, ansible, etc).